falcosecurity/falco-website/content/en/docs/getting-started/running/index.md

     -v /usr:/host/usr:ro \
     -v /etc:/host/etc:ro \
     falcosecurity/falco:latest

+# Please remember to add '-v /sys/kernel/debug:/sys/kernel/debug:ro \' to the above docker command
+# if you are running a kernel version < 4.14
 ```

 It is also possible to use `falco-no-driver` and `falco-driver-loader` images in fully privileged mode.